composewell/packcheck/README.md

-DISABLE_TEST            : [y] Do not run tests, default is to run tests DISABLE_DOCS            : [y] Do not build haddocks, default is to build docs DISABLE_SDIST_BUILD     : [y] Do not build from source distribution ENABLE_INSTALL          : [y] DESTRUCTIVE!
+DISABLE_TEST            : [y] Do not run tests, default is to run tests DISABLE_DOCS            : [y] Do not build haddocks, default is to build docs DISABLE_SDIST_BUILD     : [y] Do not build from source distribution DISABLE_DIST_CHECKS     : [y] Do not perform source distribution checks ENABLE_INSTALL          : [y] DESTRUCTIVE!
 Install the package after building

 --------------------------------------------------